-This programme is evolving the way lottery grants are distributed using the following best practice principles:
+This programme is evolving the way lottery grants are distributed using the following community funding best practice principles:

-- High trust: Community aspirations are supported through flexible funding approaches.
+- Community centred: Community aspirations are supported through flexible funding approaches.

-- Community-centred: Funding is purposeful and prioritised to help achieve the greatest impact.
+- Equitable outcomes: Funding is purposeful and prioritised to help achieve the greatest impact.

 Timeline of the programme